top of page

 She’s a detective sergeant, she’s assigned to Happenstance detail.
 There is art to be made.
 Her job - make it.

-Sarah Olmsted Thomas is a fifth generation artist.
-She has been a proud company member of Happenstance Theater since 2012.
-Other collaborations include Bread and Puppet Theater, The Kennedy Center, and Center Stage.
-Sarah is one half of the puppetry duo Alex & Olmsted which was awarded a 2017 Jim Henson Foundation workshop grant.
-Alex & Olmsted has played Symphony Space in NYC, Black Cherry Puppet Theater in Baltimore, the Festival de Casteliers in Montréal, among others.
+Sarah Olmsted Thomas is a fifth generation performing artist.
+She has been a company member with Happenstance Theater since 2012.
+She is also half of the award-winning puppet theater company Alex and Olmsted which has toured festivals around the world.
 Sarah trained with the Pig Iron Theatre Company in Philadelphia and Le Samovar, École de Clowns, in Paris.
+B.A., Sarah Lawrence College.

 Alex Vernon is an actor, puppeteer, tinkerer, and silhouettist.
 He's been a company member with Happenstance since 2012.
 Other known associates include Imagination Stage, Adventure Theater, Bread and Puppet Theater, as well as the original work he makes with Sarah (see above.)
 More often than not when the phone rings in his smoky office, it ain't the sultry voice of a breathy dame, but a series of ominous taps and the low hum of some unknown void in between.